Can Bozdoğan

-Can Bozdoğan (born 5 April 2001) is a German professional footballer who plays as a midfielder for Eredivisie club Utrecht, on loan from Schalke 04.
+Can Bozdoğan (born 5 April 2001) is a German professional footballer who plays as a defensive midfielder for Eredivisie club Utrecht.

 Career

 Schalke 04

 Bozdoğan made his debut for Schalke 04 in the Bundesliga on 14 June 2020, starting in the home match against Bayer Leverkusen.

 Beşiktaş (loan)

 On 27 August 2021, he agreed to join Süper Lig club Beşiktaş on a season-long loan with an option to make the move permanent.

-Utrecht (loan)
+Utrecht

 On 26 July 2022, he joined Eredivisie club Utrecht, again on a season-long loan with an option to make the move permanent.
+On 30 May 2023, he completed the permanent move.

 Personal life

 Born in Germany, Bozdoğan is of Turkish descent.